 Many students get excited when they hear about the option of taking the GED Online Proctored Exam.
 In this post, we talk about taking the GED Online Proctored Exam vs In A Testing Center.

-Often, however, their excitement comes to an end when they start realizing that taking an exam in an online format means their online exam will be a proctored exam.
+Often, however, their excitement ends when they realize that taking an exam online means it will be proctored.

 Achieve your educational goals with our free GED classes online for adults.
 This way, you can learn risk- and cost-free if online learning works for you.